juhasev/sample-ninja-help/edit-project-links-entry-link.md

 ## Signing and security
 Signing should always be used if the target platform supports it, as this prevents URL tampering. **Sample Ninja** supports the following algorithms:

-The full URL hashing algorithms: (Recommended)
+The Full URL hashing algorithms: (Recommended)

-- MD5 Full URL (weak security)
+- SHA256 Full URL (recommended)
 - SHA1 Full URL (recommended)
-- SHA256 Full URL (recommended)
+- MD5 Full URL (weak security)

 Legacy algorithms: (Not recommended, challenging to program)

-- MD5 Legacy (weak security)
+- SHA256 Legacy
 - SHA1 Legacy
-- SHA256 Legacy
+- MD5 Legacy (weak security)

 > The Legacy hash algorithms use URL path + params, while the Full URL hashing uses the entire URL, including protocol and hostname.
 In addition, the Full URL hashing is easier to implement as no parameter sorting is required.